 In almost every respect, the coal camp at Fireco was, as they say, the end of the line.
-Or nearly so.
 Only one small coal camp, Willibet, had been opened in the coalfield beyond, but Fireco was as far as you were likely to get in a car anyway in the 1930s when word of a prowling monster began to make the rounds.

 Then as now, Fireco is a pleasant place on a warm summer day—but by night, it's a small constellation of porch lights amid a mountainous dark, and it was through that wooded dark that an unnamed threat wandered.